 Canned Tuna

-Much of our U.S. tuna gets imported from countries like Thailand, Vietnam, and China, where proposed tariffs start at 36% (for Thailand) and go up to 125% (for China, currently in place).
+Much of our U.S. tuna gets imported from countries like Thailand, Vietnam, and China, where proposed tariffs start at 36% (for Thailand) and go up to 145% (for China, currently in place).
 Plus, it's packaged in aluminum, which is now subject to a 25% tariff.
-That makes canned tuna a smart pantry item to buy before prices rise.
+That makes canned tuna a smart pantry item to buy to guard against future price hikes.

-In April, the lowest regular price we're finding on StarKist canned tuna is $0.17 per ounce at Amazon and Sam's Club — no tuna coupons necessary.
-A Subscribe & Save discount on Amazon will drop that price even lower (to $0.14 per ounce).
-But Costco is close behind, with canned Chicken of the Sea tuna priced at $0.18 an ounce.
+As of the first week of May, the lowest regular price we're finding on canned tuna is $0.18 per ounce at Sam's Club, Amazon, or Walmart — without the need for tuna coupons.
+And a Subscribe & Save discount on Amazon can drop their price even lower, to $0.15 per ounce.
+Costco is another good place to shop, with canned Chicken of the Sea tuna priced at $0.18 an ounce if you shop in-warehouse.

 What You Should Pay: $0.20 per ounce or less